El Calafate, Argentina: A Complete Travel Guide

 There are free shuttles departing from the parking lot of The Tourism Bureau of the Province of Santa Cruz.

-If you’re driving yourself, it’s easy to stop in on your way back to El Calafate from Perito Moreno.
+If you’re driving yourself or have a driver, it’s easy to stop in on your way back to El Calafate from Perito Moreno.

 Personally, we never made the effort to visit.
-I didn’t feel like being inside a museum after a gorgeous day outdoors.
+I didn’t feel like being inside a museum after a gorgeous day outdoors but I heard it’s incredible and that I missed out.

-However, if it’s rainy or extremely windy (as is very common here) this is a great way to get out of the elements and learn about Argentina’s glaciers.
+If it’s rainy or extremely windy, this is a great way to get out of the elements and learn about Argentina’s glaciers.

 The Walichu Caves are about 10 minutes outside of town on Ruta 11 on the way to the airport.